rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 >**TIP**:  If you only have one monitor and you would like to easily switch between instructions and Visual Studio, you can add the instruction files to your Visual Studio solution by right-clicking on the project in Solution Explorer and selecting **Add > Existing Item**.
 Navigate to "lab02.2-bulding_bots," and add all the files of type "MD File."

 Right-click on the solution in Solution Explorer and select "Manage NuGet Packages for Solution."
-In the top right of the new window, you will need to change the Package source to "Microsoft Visual Studio Offline Packages" (or "botbuilder-dotnet" if you followed the extra steps to create a package source).
+Install all of the packages listed below, starting with "Microsoft.Bot.Builder."
 Make sure you check the box "Include prerelease" and are on the "Browse" tab.
-Install all of the packages, starting with "Microsoft.Bot.Builder."
 After you've installed them, under **Dependencies > NuGet** in your Solution Explorer, you should see the following packages:

+* Microsoft.Bot.Builder
 * Microsoft.Bot.Builder.Integration.AspNet.Core
-* Microsoft.Bot.Builder.
 * Microsoft.Bot.Builder.Core
 * Microsoft.Bot.Connector
 * Microsoft.Bot.Schema
 * Microsoft.Bot.Builder.Core.Extensions
 * Microsoft.Bot.Builder.AI.LUIS

-> **Note**: The locally built packages and the ones published to NuGet.org are sometimes out of sync, due to the product still being in prerelease.
-This is why you **should** build the SDK and the local packages in Lab 1.1.
-If you prefer to just use NuGet Package Manager from nuget.org, take a look at the "Date published" to make sure it's relatively recent.
+> Note: If you built the SDK locally, in the top right of the new window, you will need to change the Package source to "Microsoft Visual Studio Offline Packages" (or "botbuilder-dotnet" if you followed the extra steps to create a package source).

 There is one other NuGet package we'll need later.
-Use the same drop down in the NuGet window to switch back to "All" package sources.
-Next, browse for the "Microsoft.Azure.Search" package and install it (read more about using the NuGet window to install packages [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).
+Browse for the "Microsoft.Azure.Search" package and install it (read more about using the NuGet window to install packages [here](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui)).

 We need to add some code to tell the app what to show us in the browser when we run it.
 Add an html file called `default.html` under the wwwroot folder (be sure to right-click **wwwroot > Add > New item**), and replace the default contents with the following:
 ```html